bedita/docker-image/README.md

 At this point, you should be able to navigate to http://manage.192.168.99.100.xip.io:8083 (or whatever you set your host to) and see your BEdita CMS login page (default user is `bedita` with password `bedita`).
 By using any other hostname that points to the same IP, using port `8083`, you will access your frontend.
 Hence, browsing http://192.168.99.100:8083/api/v1 you should see a JSON response listing the available REST API endpoints.

 ## Available options

+The following options should be passed to the container as environment variables using the `-e` flag.

 ### `BEDITA_CORE_HOST` **(required)**